abhinav-nath/all-about-aws/README.md

 - Lambda (Function as a Service)
 - Rekognition (SaaS)

-Here are all the [Regional Services]("https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/?p=ngi&loc=4" AWS Regional Services)
+Here is a list of all the [Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/?p=ngi&loc=4 "AWS Regional Services")